 - using peeled and chopped pear and swapping the cinnamon for ground ginger.

-Breakfast Muffin Recipe with Apples, Oats and Cinnamon
+Breakfast Muffins Recipe with Apples, Oats and Cinnamon

 - 140g Self raising flour

 - 1 tsp Cinnamon